tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 is an encryption public key and associated metadata.
 The server must publish this for all the domains it serves via Shared or Split Mode.
-This document defines the ECH configuration's format, but delegates DNS publication details to {{!HTTPS-RR=I-D.ietf-dnsop-svcb-https}}.
+This document defines the ECH configuration's format, but delegates DNS publication details to {{!HTTPS-RR=I-D.ietf-dnsop-svcb-https}}; see {{svcb}} for information about how the ECH configuration is encoded in the SVCB record.
 Other delivery mechanisms are also possible.
 For example, the client may have the ECH configuration preconfigured.

 When a client wants to establish a TLS session with some backend server, it constructs a private ClientHello, referred to as the ClientHelloInner.